awsdocs/amazon-connect-admin-guide/doc_source/chat-testing.md

 **Tip**
 The test environment uses the BasicQueue and Basic Routing Profile\.
 The Basic Routing Profile is set up for 2 chats\.
 If you want to test what it's like to have more than two chats, change the Basic Routing Profile to 5 chats\.
 For instructions, see [Create a routing profile](routing-profiles.md)\.

-   To learn more about what the agent experiences when managing chat conversations, see [Chat with contacts](work-with-chats.md)\.
+   To learn more about what the agent experiences when managing chat conversations, see [Work with chats](work-with-chats.md)\.

 ## Test tasks<a name="test-tasks"></a>